 - A middleware that helps in extending the inbuilt data dictionary of DBMS.

 It has the following information about the database, and they are:

-Database table names and their schemas: As the name suggests the name of the table which stores the data and the schema which it follows is stored here.
-The schema for example might be the date of birth of an employee in an employee database should have date type format.
-The owners of the database and their security constraints are stored in the dictionary.
-The place of storage of the table, the physical information of the tables, and the aliases of the data item is stored in the dictionary.
-Primary key attributes, information about the foreign key, etc. which constitutes the table constraints.
-Constraints like the range of values are also stored in the data dictionary, for example, date of birth can’t be greater than today’s date.
-Finally, the views of the database which are visible are also stored here.
+Database table names and their schemas: As the name suggests, the table’s name, which stores the data and the schema it follows, is stored here.
+The schema, for example, might be the date of birth of an employee in an employee database and should have a date-type format.
+The dictionary stores important information about the database, including the owners of the database and their associated security constraints.
+It also contains details about the storage location of tables, physical characteristics of the tables, and aliases for data items.
+Primary key attributes, information about the foreign key, etc., constitute the table constraints.
+The data dictionary also stores constraints, such as the range of values; for example, the date of birth can’t be greater than today’s date.
+Finally, the database also stores the views, which are visible representations of the data.